 - If you need help, look for a high-school looking kid.
 The chances that they’ll speak some English will be a lot higher.

-- When booking hotels in China, Ctrip and Agoda are your best bet.
+- When booking hotels in China, Ctrip and Agoda are your best bet as they have the widest selection of hotels.

 - Slurp your noodles.
 It’s okay 🙂